drduh/YubiKey-Guide/README.md

 uid                              YubiKey User <yubikey@example>
 ```

-Copy the Certify key identifier beginning with `0x` and export it as a [variable](https://stackoverflow.com/questions/1158091/defining-a-variable-with-or-without-export/1158231#1158231) (`KEYID`):
+Copy the Certify key identifier beginning with `0x` from the output and export it as a [variable](https://stackoverflow.com/questions/1158091/defining-a-variable-with-or-without-export/1158231#1158231) (`KEYID`):

 ```console
 export KEYID=0xF0F2CFEB04341FB5